ocombe/ocLazyLoad/README.md

 ```

 There are two ways to define config options for the load function.
 You can use a second optional parameter that will define configs for all the modules that you will load, or you can define optional parameters to each module.
-For example, these are equivalent:
+For example, these are equivalent (except that the first two files won't be cached in the first example):
 ```js
 $ocLazyLoad.load([{
   files: ['testModule.js', 'bower_components/bootstrap/dist/js/bootstrap.js'],